 Piping cord is a classic decorative element on the edges of pillows, cushions and upholstery pieces.
-Pre-made piping is available in some fabrics and braided piping and lipcord are also options, but a more common trim is piping that matches the fabric you’re using.
+Premade piping is available in some fabrics.
+Braided piping and lipcord are also options, but a more common trim is piping that matches the fabric you’re using.
 Making custom piping is a great basic sewing skill to learn.

 Using a rotary cutter, cutting mat and acrylic ruler makes the process of cutting your bias strips quick and easy.
 Both the cutting mat and the acrylic ruler have lines at a 45-degree angle to help you find the bias.
 Plus, using the ruler as your guide when you cut the fabric helps you get a nice straight line.

-This video not only teaches you how to cut fabric strips on the bias, join them together and sew them into piping, but it will also demonstrate how to sew the piping on a cushion, how to attach it to an upholstered chair and show you how to cleanly join the piping ends together.
+This video teaches you how to cut fabric strips on the bias, join them together and sew them into piping.
+It will also demonstrate how to sew the piping on a cushion, how to attach it to an upholstered chair and how to cleanly join the piping ends together.

 - Cutting Bias Strips — 0:26 min.